Natuna Besar

 There is a large mosque in the north-east corner of the island.
 The Grand Mosque of Natuna was built over two years from 2007 to 2009.

-On December 18, 2018, Indonesian Armed Forces opened a naval military base with over 1,000 personnels on Bunguran Island.
+On December 18, 2018, Indonesian Armed Forces opened a naval military base with over 1,000 personnels on Natuna Besar.

-Bunguran has a tropical rainforest climate (Af) with heavy rainfall year-round.
+Natuna Besar has a tropical rainforest climate (Af) with heavy rainfall year-round.